The lily magnolia (Magnolia liliflora or Magnolia liliiflora) is a deciduous shrub that sports perfumed blossoms that can be pink or reddish-purple.

-The lily magnolia will reach a mature size of about 10-15' tall and wide and form into a rounded shape.
+The lily magnolia will reach a mature size of about 10 to 15 feet tall and wide and form into a rounded shape.

 In order to promote the best flowering, find a site in your garden that receives full sun.
 It is also able to grow in spots with partial shade.

-The dark green leaves are up to 4" wide and 8" long.
+The dark green leaves are up to 4 inches wide and 8 inches long.

 At the end of winter/beginning of spring, you will see pink or reddish-purple buds unfurling.
-They have a pleasant fragrance and are up to 7" long depending on the variety.
+They have a pleasant fragrance and are up to 7 inches long depending on the variety.
 The blossoms will continue throughout the season and some may appear in summer also.